adith104/Portfolio_site/content/pages/index.md

     text: >+

-      I am a seasoned software engineer with a strong focus on cloud architecture and machine learning.
-At Rheem Manufacturing, I developed scalable data-driven applications, optimizing IoT data processing and creating advanced analytics dashboards.
-My work at AI4CE Lab, NYU, involves cutting-edge AI research, where I leverage deep learning frameworks like TensorFlow and PyTorch to solve complex problems.
-With a passion for combining software engineering principles with AI, I aim to deliver innovative solutions that drive business growth and efficiency.
+      I am a seasoned software engineer with a strong focus on cloud architecture and machine learning, currently interning as a Cloud Engineer at Rheem Manufacturing.
+Here, I’ve developed and deployed Python-based RESTful APIs using frameworks like FastAPI and Flask, integrated Elasticsearch for rapid data retrieval, and optimized cloud infrastructure—reducing operational overhead by 30%.
+Previously, as a Software Engineer at Unique World Robotics, I built scalable API services for real-time crop prediction (achieving 97% model accuracy) and migrated infrastructure to AWS, cutting costs by 30%.
+I am also pursuing an M.Sc. in Computer Science at New York University (3.97/4.0 GPA) while contributing to cutting-edge AI research at AI4CE Lab, where I leverage deep learning frameworks such as TensorFlow and PyTorch to tackle complex challenges.
+With a passion for blending software engineering principles and AI, I strive to deliver innovative solutions that drive both business growth and operational efficiency.

     actions: []
     media: